-This post will cover converting a cargo van into a camper for mold avoidance (and for those with chemical sensitivities).
+This post covers converting a cargo van into a camper for those sensitive to mold and chemical offgassing.

 Building a camper that will be both mold-free and chemical-free is tricky!